Art is the Answer

 It’s a beautiful thing that you can cherish a moment with strangers that typically don’t have their portrait made.
 It’s good to compliment others and to give them a print in person without having to send an email or text them later by using an Instax camera.
 This Instax workflow has helped me throughout my travels when integrating myself in new communities and gaining trust and access to foreign places.

 I’m only sharing this because I believe in it and it’s something that has worked for me.
-Maybe it will work for you… And that would be great thing.
+Maybe it will work for you… and that would be a great thing.

-I believe weightlifting and strength training to be critical for the creation of art.
+I believe weightlifting and strength training are critical for the creation of art.
 In order to create better works, perhaps we should improve our strength first.

 Afterwards, I set myself outside and thrive in the chaos of the streets.
 I also believe that nature walks are a really good way to start the day.
 I usually go for a long walk along the river trail, where I can think clearly and embrace nature.
 My creativity and thoughts usually come to me in motion when I’m walking, especially by water or surrounded by trees.
 I find that the signal between your mind and the world is much more clear and everything sort of clicks better in nature.